-The whole tale started with a deal with the devil in the history of pumpkin carving.
+The whole tale starts with a deal with the devil in the history of pumpkin carving.

-Irish families followed this autumnal legend and carved faces into turnips and light them with candles.
+Irish families followed this autumnal legend, carved faces into turnips, and lit them with candles.
 These root vegetables were designed to scare away ghosts and ghouls.
 Pumpkin carving transcends time and continents.
 As people from the Isles moved to the United States, they took the tradition with them, except that they moved on to carve pumpkins during the fall months.
-We’re glad that they did this, as the carved turnips were a little too scary.
+We’re glad they did this, as the carved turnips were a little too scary.

 When in history did pumpkin carving become a Halloween activity?

 Halloween is an ancient holiday, dating back to the Celts of the British Isles.
 Initially, in a pagan holiday called Samhain, people lit bonfires.
 They dressed in animal skins to confuse and scare off the spirits that emerged with the onset of winter and were historically tied to All Saints Day.
 The night before this holiday was named All Hallows Eve, later dubbed Halloween.

 Halloween arrives in America.